alperg/slack-vscode/README.md

 # VS Code Slack extension
 Send your messages and files to Slack without leaving VS Code.
+Works with the latest API.
+(Updated 6/15/2010)

 #### How it works?
 * Upload file to Slack